wmcnamara/unity-stickybomb/README.md

 ![StickyBomb Showcase](StickybombShowcase.gif)
 (if you see weird checkerboarding on the gif, its because of video compression)

+# Using The Stickybomb
+If you just want to use the stickybomb, copy the `Assets/Stickybomb` folder into your project.

+It contains a prefab, the Stickybomb.cs file, some materials, a particle effect and a sound.

 ## What you should know

 By itself, the sticky bomb will: